Hu9o73/Phishing-Awareness-Chatbot/Documentation/ROADMAP.md

 ## Project Kick-off

-- Kick-off meeting with partner: *By the 6th of october 2025*
+- Kick-off meeting with partner: 30th of September 2025
     - Prepare a document with:
         - What we understood about the project's goals.
         - Our first analysis and specific task forecast.